 Some say anything goes, after all it’s all in good fun.
 Others say ducks only.
-I’ll list a few Facebook Groups later in this post and you can decide.
+Personally, I don’t see an issue with having other similar novelty toys.

-Will the cruise ship’s crew throw the ducks away or clean the up?
+Will the cruise ship’s crew throw the ducks away?

-It seems that most cruise line’s have made their crew aware of this duck hiding and hunting game and that the crew enjoys the fun.
+Most cruise lines have made their crew aware of cruise ducks, and most crew members say they enjoy it.
 Early on, some reported that crew would throw away the ducks, but this doesn’t seem to be an issue now.

 Carnival Cruise Line, where this trend is extremely popular has truly embraced it.
 John Heald, brand ambassador for Carnival has said that crew have been made aware of the cruising duck phenomenon and won’t be throwing away ducks.